thepanlab/thepanlab.github.io/docs/projects.md

   models based on mobile health data and to develop chatbots for real-time intervention.
 We are developing a smoke-cessation chatbot may provide basic counseling at critical moments and help users resist craving.

-  Lab members: Yunlong Liu, Adrien Badré, Chongle Pan
+  Lab members: Yunlong Liu, Adrien Badré, Chongle Pan.
   Collaborators: Dr. [Michael Businelle](http://www.businellelab.com) at OU HSC.

 - **Parallel computing for proteomic stable isotope probing**